Updated: July 22, 2011

 I've even read all sorts of online articles and snippets of mails where people are asking their peers for help on how to present the data so they can show that global warming is indeed happening or not happening.
 Sad really, when you think about it.
 But it definitely makes the whole idea pointless.

 We like to think we mean something on the global scale, the truth is, we are meaningless.
 Only 40,000 years ago, the Ice age ended, without any human intervention.
 A colossal climate change shook the world, with ice caps receding thousands of kilometers.
 We did not have cows back then, nor nuclear reactors, nor coal plants.
-The world went by just fine without any human intervention.
+The world went by just fine without any interference by us.
 Middle ages were colder than they ought to have been, so they tell us.
 So you win some, you lose some.

 Now, throw in sun flares, magnetic pole reversals, other fancy cosmic activities, none of which we understand well, and you can pretty much show and prove anything you want, as long as you keep extrapolating.
 It's just that our subset of data is so tiny and unreliable.
 Our fifty or sixty years of accurate measurement of environmental factors is a speck on the timescale of Earth's history.
 There's no way we can predict anything with any reasonable accuracy.
 Even one whole century on a scale of 40,000 years is just 0.25%.
 It's almost a joke.

 Earth may or may not be heating up.
 It's irrelevant.
 Just a speck of uneventful fluctuations in the life of a planet.
 We could be somehow contributing to the standard error, but we sure don't know how we're doing it or how much.
 We're merely guessing what feels like a convenient train of thought, and we're using the scientific agenda to promote political and industrial goals.